The 96Boards is based on the STMicroelectronics STM32F401RET Cortex-M4 CPU and also contains a nRF51822 chip connected over SPI for BLE connectivity.

 Verifying Bluetooth Functionality¶

 This section contains instructions for verifying basic Bluetooth functionality on the board.
-For help on Zephyr applications in general, see Build an Application.
+For help on Zephyr applications in general, see Building an Application.

 Flash the nRF51 with the hci_spi sample application as described in Providing Bluetooth to 96b_carbon.